-General observations about Ephesians 1:3-14...
+First, let's set the stage with some general observations about Ephesians 1:3-14.

 1. This passage is one long sentence in the original.
 From verse 3 through verse 14, it's one packed sentence in the Greek text, and I mean packed.
 According to my count, there are 202 Greek words.
 You get the feeling that when Paul starts talking about what God has done for us in verse 3, he can't stop.
 He goes on and on and on, with phrase after phrase describing how God has blessed us.